Repository Summary

 Publisher (camera driver)

-• preset: For instance slow, ll (low latency) etc. To find out what presets are available, run e.g. fmpeg -hide_banner -f lavfi -i nullsrc -c:v libx264 -preset help -f mp4 - 2>&1
+• preset: default is empty (“”).
+Valid values can be for instance slow, ll (low latency) etc. To find out what presets are available, run e.g. ffmpeg -hide_banner -f lavfi -i nullsrc -c:v libx264 -preset help -f mp4 - 2>&1

 • profile: For instance baseline, main.
 See the ffmpeg website.

-• gop_size: The number of frames inbetween keyframes.
-Default is 15.
-The larger this number the more latency you will have, but also the more efficient the transmission becomes.
+• gop_size: The number of frames between keyframes.
+Default: 10.
+The larger this number the more latency you will have, but also the more efficient the compression becomes.

-The parameters are under the ffmpeg_image_transport variable block.
-So if you launch your publisher node (camera driver), you can give it a parameter list on the way like so:
+The parameters are under the ffmpeg variable block.
+If you launch your publisher node (camera driver), you can give it a parameter list on the way like so:

 parameters=[{'ffmpeg_image_transport.encoding': 'hevc_nvenc',